dk4aadi/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!

+- Testing another commit to synch the main branch where it was forked from!.